-For fifteen years, the Georgia Tutoring Association (GaTA) has provided a means for post-secondary learning assistance professionals throughout the state of Georgia to network and share information, ideas, and best practices.
-GaTA membership is open to all staff, students and faculty members involved in learning assistance at public and private, two- and four-year colleges and technical colleges.
+For nineteen years, the Georgia Tutoring Association (GaTA) has provided a means for post-secondary learning assistance professionals throughout the state of Georgia to network and share information, ideas, and best practices.
+GaTA membership is open to all staff, students, and faculty members involved in learning assistance at public and private, two- and four-year colleges and technical colleges.

 GaTA was a very active organization through the 2012 conference.
-In 2013, a combination of events caused the postponement and then cancellation of the yearly conference, after that the organization became inactive.
+In 2013, a combination of events caused the postponement and then cancellation of the yearly conference.
+After that, the organization became inactive.
 March 2015, GaTA joined Georgia Perimeter College’s (GPC) Learning and Tutoring Center at the 3rd annual GPC Tutor Conference.
-At the GaTA reorganization meeting during the conference, new officers for 2015-2016 were elected and charged with planning the 2016 conference, creating a new website for GaTA, reviewing the current bylaws, establishing a social media presence, and planning a train the trainer event for tutoring center administrators fall 2015.
+At the GaTA reorganization meeting during the conference, new officers for 2015-2016 were elected and charged with planning the 2016 conference, creating a new website for GaTA, reviewing the current bylaws, establishing a social media presence, and planning a train-the-trainer event for tutoring center administrators for fall 2015.